minerva-university/cs162-test/2021/fall/Sterne-TTh@10/pablo-guarneros.md

 ```

-*I should have created a list of tuples where the index is equal to a year in my life.
+* I should have created a list of tuples where the index is equal to a year in my life.
 But let me make my life complicated.
-Peace. ✌️ *
+Peace. *